markjhku/laser_calibration/README.rst

 generic_optimize function
 -------
-This is a built-in calibration routine where ``scipy``'s ``optimize`` module to optimize the photon number over up to 2 mirror-dimensions (generic N-dimension can be readily implemented as future effort).
+This is a built-in calibration routine, not currently intended for actual usage but is included as a proof-of-principle.
+In this calibration routine, ``scipy``'s ``optimize`` module to optimize the photon number over up to 2 mirror-dimensions (generic N-dimension can be readily implemented as future effort).
 More specifically, the ``minimize`` function of ``optimize`` will be used to minimize the negative of the photon number (equivalent to maximizing photon number).
 This routine is purely for proof-of-principle purpose; during testing, it is found that it is not robust in the presence of any noise, including photon shot noise.
 Therefore, to use this, one has to use a noise-less photon distribution (without photon shot noise), which is not physical.
 Nevertheless, this function demonstrates the architecture for using a generic optimization routine for calibration.

 To import, run::